Home

 horizontal rule

-Georgetown Texas is a town of Victorian-era storefronts, antique streetlights and brick walks lining shaded downtown streets.
+Georgetown, Texas is a town of Victorian-era storefronts, antique streetlights and brick walks lining shaded downtown streets.
 More than 180 National Registered Historic homes and buildings showcase its eclectic blend of past and present.

-This web site tries to capture this history with photographs of these historical sites.
+This website tries to capture this history with photographs of these historical sites.
 Please peruse our web pages of Buildings, Churches, Homes and historical locations.

 horizontal rule